tidepool-org/qa/nightwatch/README.md

 ```

 You can also run tests in parallel.
 This example will start three
-instances of the test suite using the default envirnment:
+instances of the test suite using the default environment:

 ```bash
 $ nightwatch tests -e default,default,default